 Because of the high altidude the temperature is several degrees lower than the coast

-In winter you can sunbath at the coast and through snowball on Teide.
-Take warm clothes, it can be cold at that altitude, sunglasses, sunscreen and don't forget your camera.
+In winter you can sunbath at the coast and throw snowball on Teide.
+Take warm clothes, even in summer, it can be cold at that altitude, sunglasses, sunhat & sunscreen, and don't forget your camera.

 In summer at the Las Canadas Caldera level the daytime temperature is usually comfortable with short sleeve tops and shorts.
 It is much colder if you take the cable car to just below the summit.

 Because of the thinner air the suns dangerous rays are much stronger than at sea level.
 These rays can also be intensified if reflected from clouds either above or below your position - protect your skin with high factor sun cream, especially on clear days.

 The mountain naturally attracts the formation of clouds.
 The clounds can form at any height on the mountain, so it is possible to be under, in or above the clouds, depending on the clouds hight and your height.

 Weather: Choose a clear day for the best views, and if you wish to go to the top, windy weather stops the cable car running.

 There are restrictions on where you can go near the summit and a permit is required for some areas

 There can be long queues (up to 3 hours) for the cable car, this stops many visitors going to the top.
 But spectacular views can be seen without going to the summit.
 It is advisable for People with Chest or Heart problems etc not to go higher than the lower cable car position because of the rarified air.